 - NEVER burn its ticky tush with a match so it will “back out on its own” (summary of why)

 - NEVER DO ANY OTHER THING INTENDED TO MAKE THE TICK BACK OUT ON ITS OWN.
-Don’t tickle it, don’t flick it, don’t stroke it with a goosefeather.
+Don’t tickle it, don’t flick it, don’t bargain with it, don’t stroke it with a goosefeather.

-Sure, it sounds good to have a tick back out of its own volition, but it’s a HUGE mistake.
+Sure, it sounds good to have a tick back out on its own, but it’s a HUGE mistake.
 Why?
-Because my sources suggest that ANY TIME a tick backs out – whether gently, of its own volition OR at your urging or due to suffocation or anything you’ve rubbed into its little behind, THE TICK IS LIABLE TO PURGE THE POTENTIALLY DISEASE-CONTAINING CONTENTS OF ITS BODY INTO YOUR BLOODSTREAM.
+Because my sources suggest that ANY TIME a tick backs out – whether gently, of its own volition OR at your urging or due to suffocation or anything you’ve rubbed into its little behind, the tick is likely to purge the potentially disease-containing contents of its body into your bloodstream.

 The act of “backing out” might as well mean “dumping out.”
 And with the reports of tick-borne diseases seeming to increase every year, it’s important to do everything you can to PREVENT the dumping.

 Summary: getting a tick to “back out on its own” is a MISTAKE.

 We want to get the WHOLE thing out, I get it.
-But once a tick is embedded, the only way to safely remove it with the LOWEST chance of regurgitation/dumping is to PULL the whole thing out in one swift motion.
+But once a tick is embedded, the only way to safely remove it with the LOWEST chance of regurgitation/dumping is to PULL the whole darn thing out in one swift motion before the tick knows what’s coming.

-The tick removal tools I recommend, when used properly, give you the best chance of removing the whole thing WITHOUT the risk of regurg.
+The tick removal tools I recommend, when used properly, give you the best chance of removing the whole thing WITHOUT the risk of regurgitation.